-Keep in mind that everything you're about to read about "The Blood Plant" used to be a much bigger problem than it currently is.
-Sometime in mid-2017, it appears that the plant has decreased production or otherwise limited their emissions in a way that's made the town-wide odors go from a problem that we had to deal with 4-5 times every week, to one that's now only 2-3 times per month.
+Keep in mind that everything you're about to read about "The Blood Plant" is no longer a problem in Sibley after the plant shut down and a new business moved in.
+Sometime in mid-2017, it appears that the plant had decreased production or otherwise limited their emissions in a way that made the town-wide odors go from a problem that we had to deal with 4-5 times every week, to one that was only 2-3 times per month.

 If you're a resident or visiting Sibley and you've detected what you think is the odor and fumes I've described below, I'd be very interested in hearing from you.
 Please email me at email@example.com.
 Our correspondence will remain private, you will not be identified.